11.2. NEW WAYS

 Invitation for this week

-Talk about your own experience of that situation: what you find difficult, how you would like things to be, why it is important to you, etc.
+Talk about your own experience of that situation: what you found difficult, how you would like things to be, what it is important to you about it, etc.

-If you both feel that approaching this situation differently could be a good thing, share ideas about what else you could try.
-If you worry that your child will come up with some ideas that will be impossible to implement or you simply will not want to implement them – it’s ok.
-It’s part of the learning.
+If you both feel that approaching this situation differently could be a good thing, share ideas about what you could try.
+If you worry that your child will come up with some ideas that will be impossible to implement or you simply will not want to implement them, it’s ok.
+Listening to each other and coming up with solutions together is part of the learning.
 Think long term; put more emphasis of practicing the skill of having these conversations.
 If in the process you come up with a plan that you both are willing to try – even better.

 If you come up with a plan, keep in mind that it usually takes time to practise and keep on tweaking your plan until it works and feels natural.
 Treat it is an ongoing conversation rather than a one-off.

 As always, come and let us know how you are getting on in the group.